Contribution Limits & Deadlines

 |Coverdell ESA contribution||July 15*||2019||$2,000||N/A|

-*With certain exceptions for weekends and holidays, the April 15 deadline for filing your federal income tax is also the deadline to make your final traditional IRA and Roth IRA contributions.
+*With certain exceptions for weekends and holidays, April 15 is normally the deadline for filing your federal income tax is also the deadline to make your final traditional IRA and Roth IRA contributions.
+For 2020, the deadline has been extended to July 15 due to the coronavirus pandemic.
 Tax-filing extensions do not apply to traditional IRA or Roth IRA contributions.
-As with your tax return, the IRS honors the postmark date; therefore, if you mail your contribution by April 15, you will meet the deadline.
+As with your tax return, the IRS honors the postmark date; therefore, if you mail your contribution by July 15, you will meet the deadline.

 ***Total Employer and Employee contributions may not exceed $57,000.
 For more information see the IRS website page on one-participant 401(k) plans